dzackgarza/Notes/Class_Notes/2019/Analysis/CourseNotes.md

 *Exercise:*
 If $\nu$ is finite, i.e. $\nu(X) < \infty$, then $\nu \ll \mu \iff \forall\varepsilon >0\exists\delta>0\suchthat \mu(E) < \delta\implies \nu(E) < \varepsilon$, which explains the terminology.

+> Worth looking at.
+Should be in textbook.

 **Theorem (Partial Radon-Nikodym):**
 If $\mu, \nu$ are two $\sigma\dash$finite measures on $(X, \mathcal M)$ such that $\nu \ll \mu$, then there exists a unique non-negative function $f\in L^1(X, \mu)$ such that $d\nu = f d\mu$, so $\nu(E) = \int_E f d\mu$ for all $E\in \mathcal M$.
 > Note: this is a representation theorem.
 This somehow all traces back to the Riesz Representation theorem for Hilbert spaces, which was a trivial proof!
 Worth recalling.